What Produce Should You Buy in June?

 Sour cherries should be medium-firm.
 As a general rule the darker the cherry the sweeter the cherry.
 Avoid cherries with cuts, bruises, or dry stems.

 Refrigerate cherries for up to 10 days.

-- Peach, Plum and Cherry Salad with White Balsamic Vinaigrette - The Organic Kitchen A salad made of baby greens, an assortment of stone fruit and a light white balsamic vinaigrette!
+- Peach, Plum, and Cherry Salad with White Balsamic Vinaigrette - The Organic Kitchen

 There are six major types of corn: dent corn, flint corn, pod corn, popcorn, flour corn, and sweet corn.
 Sweet corn is the variety that is sold in stores for cooking.